Prostate Cancer

 - Blood in urine or semen

-- Frequent pain or stiffness in spine, hips, ribs, upper thighs, and other bones
+- Frequent pain or stiffness in spine, pelvis, hips, ribs, thighs, or other bones

 - Difficulty having an erection